Quantile Markov Decision Process: Empirical Results

 \subsubsection{Model Formulation}

-In this example, a player is moving along a chain and receives rewards dependent on his location.
-At each time step he takes the action to stay or to move.
-If he chooses to move, he will move randomly to a neighboring state.
-His goal is to maximize expected cumulative reward over the time horizon.
-We formulate the model in the language of MDP as follows: \begin{itemize} \item \textbf{\textit{Time Horizon}}: We assume there are $T$ decision periods.
+In this example, a player moves along a chain and receives rewards dependent on his location.
+Figure \ref{fig:simpleMDP} illustrates the model for this game.
+The arrows represent the possible movements.
+At each time step (s)he takes the action to stay or to move.
+If the player chooses to move, (s)he will move randomly to a neighboring state.
+The goal is to maximize expected cumulative reward over the time horizon.